Keno-GH/Autonomy/README.md

 * Add many WorkdriveGivers to precepts, traits, backstories, and genes
 * (Maybe) add a PriorityGiver patch maker for simple conditions
-* Optimize infoProviders to use already created lists instead of creating new ones